-It is in this vein of understanding the particular ways in which self-alienation and ego fragmentation play themselves out, whether in a grammar of consumer behavior or poetic literary expression, that inform the following three essays.
-We do not all hew strictly to Lacanian analysis, but take the advent of cultural fragmentation and the dismemberment of the cultural imaginary today as an opportunity to scrutinize certain texts as having larger significance, a more expansive application in relation to what might be termed cultural psychosis, and in the particularity of the historical regime under discussion, “Romantic psychosis.”
-These essays investigate larger questions concerning the very boundaries erected by institutional and ideological structures that psychosis disrupts, overwrites, disfigures.
-Several of the essays also play with language in various ways in order to disturb disciplinary assumptions and to open up our preconceptions to new ways of thinking about the subjects under scrutiny.
+It is this vein of understanding the particular ways in which self-alienation and ego fragmentation play themselves out, whether in a grammar of consumer behavior or poetic literary expression, that informs the following three essays.
+We do not all hew strictly to Lacanian analysis but take the advent of cultural fragmentation and the dismemberment of the cultural imaginary today as an opportunity to scrutinize certain texts as having larger significance, a more expansive application in relation to what might be termed cultural psychosis and in the particularity of the historical regime under discussion, “Romantic psychosis.”
+These essays investigate larger questions concerning the very boundaries erected by institutional and ideological structures that psychosis disrupts, overwrites, and disfigures.
+Some of the essays also play with language in various ways in order to disturb disciplinary assumptions and to open up our preconceptions to new ways of thinking about the subjects under scrutiny.
 Finally, all three essays aim to disrupt the mind/body dichotomy by tracing the psychological exploration or expression that conditions Romantic art, each one offering a different model for undertaking such projects.
-David Sigler’s Lacanian analysis of a late-Romantic text unpacks the fissures and breaks that voice a female poet’s rejection of the symbolic as the controlling register.
+David Sigler’s Lacanian analysis of a late-Romantic text unpacks the fissures and breaks the voice of a female poet’s rejection of the Symbolic as the controlling register.
 Kate Singer’s essay reads psychic experience in Wollstonecraft through Irigaray’s counter-theory of psychoanalytic theory.
 And my own meditation on Beau Brummell extends Lacanian theory through Deleuze and Guattari’s account of the subject under capitalism.
-All three essays explore the cultural and literary expressions of the subject under pressure, and the ways in which the symbolic structures that pressure such that, in particular historical-politico-cultural situations (like the Romantic period, like the U.S. under Trump), the seeming coherence of patriarchal capitalism reveals its fractures.
-As Lacan points out, foreclosure of the symbolic in psychosis creates a hole that forces the irruption into reality of the rejected signifier in question, the phallus or the object of desire.
+All three essays explore the cultural and literary expressions of the subject under pressure and the ways in which the symbolic structures that pressure, in particular historical-politico-cultural situations (like the Romantic period and the United States under Trump), to reveal the fractures in the seeming coherence of patriarchal capitalism.
+As Lacan points out, foreclosure of the Symbolic in psychosis creates a hole that forces the irruption into reality of the rejected signifier in question, the phallus or the object of desire.
 Mourning, he also points out, is merely the flip side of this: mourning is the hole ripped out of reality when the loved object is lost, an object that is often also associated with the phallus.
 In psychotic times there is an odd mixture of hilarity (Brummellian witticisms; Trumpisms) and mourning, a mixture my own essay registers.
-But a different situating is also necessary for us to comprehend the proximity rather than distance between the cultural and the individual, and the imaginary (in the Lacanian as well as the artistic sense) and the biological.
-Rather than setting them apart completely Julie Carlson’s afterword (after words) adjudicates the disparity but also the resonances between a cultural/textual analytic of psychosis in the Lacanian sense and schizophrenia in the neuroscientific sense.
+But a different situation is also necessary for us to comprehend the proximity rather than the distance between the cultural and the individual as well as the imaginary (in the Lacanian as well as the artistic sense) and the biological.
+Rather than setting them apart completely, Julie Carlson’s afterword (after words) adjudicates the disparity but also the resonances between a cultural/textual analytic of psychosis in the Lacanian sense and schizophrenia in the neuroscientific sense.
 Her deployment of the term “neurocosmopolitanism” frames this adjudication, while her argument for a meeting ground of the poetic field seconds this: the irruption of speech that is the signature of psychosis understood and performed as an irruption into the poetic itself.
-By putting both the Lacanian and neuroscientific understandings of psychosis in conversation, and theorizing their meeting point, Carlson provides a way for readers to understand that instead of conflating the cultural and biological, this volume instead acknowledges their expression and reality as registers of both communal trauma and neurodiversity.
+By putting both the Lacanian and neuroscientific understandings of psychosis in conversation and theorizing their meeting point, Carlson provides a way for readers to understand that instead of conflating the cultural and biological, this volume instead acknowledges their expression and reality as registers of both communal trauma and neurodiversity.